Breadcrumb

 - Email a Qualified Exercise Professional

-Cardiac rehabilitation (rehab) teaches you how to be more active and make lifestyle changes that can lead to a stronger heart and better health.
+Cardiac rehabilitation (rehab) is a program for people who have a heart problem.
+It teaches you how to be more active and have a heart-healthy lifestyle.
+This can lead to a stronger heart and better health.
 Cardiac rehab can help you feel better and reduce your risk of future heart problems.

-In cardiac rehab, you will learn how to:
+In cardiac rehab, you can learn how to:

-- Manage your heart problem and other conditions you may have such as high blood pressure and high cholesterol.
+- Manage your heart problem and other conditions you may have, such as diabetes, high blood pressure, and high cholesterol.

 - Exercise safely.